Trusting keys and why 'This signature is not to be trusted.'

 While you are at it, you should do the same for your own key.
 Make sure your contact has your public key in their GPG Keychain.
 Then read the fingerprint of your key to your contact.
 Once that is verified as well proceed to the next step:

 Send an encrypted and signed test email to your contact.
 Write down three random words in that email.
 Do not mention the content of the email to your contact.
 Send the message and open your sent folder.
 Open the sent email and verify that it was indeed encrypted and signed.
 Once your contact has received the test email, have them read the three random words to you.
 Repeat this process in the other direction, i.e. have your contact send an encrypted and signed email with three random words and without telling you the content, read the received email to them.

 You are now ready to proceed to the final step.

 2. You do not know the key owner yet

 The above method only works, if you already know the key owner personally.
 Otherwise an impostor could give any phone number / audio chat nickname they have access to and read their fingerprint.
 The fingerprint would then perfectly match, but you still would be exchanging encrypted messages with the impostor and not the person they are trying to impersonate.

 In order to deal with this situation, which is much less common but can of course arise, you have to stick to verification via video chat.
 During the video chat, have your contact show you some official document like an identity card, drivers license or a passport with their name.
 Those documents could be fake, but this is as far as verification goes without meeting in person.

-Once you ensured, that the name is correct and matches the name in the key you are trying to verify, you can continue with the steps from #1.
+Once you verified the name of your contact you can continue with the steps from #1.

-After a restart of Mail.app Alice now sees a trusted signature when she clicks on the checkmark in the received mail.
+After a restart of Mail app Alice now sees a trusted signature when she clicks on the checkmark in the received email.